 Conclusion

-Opening a free checking account is a wise investment of time.
-Overall, arranging and sorting everything shouldn't take you more than 3-4 hours.
-On the other hand, there are annual savings of a hundred euros or more per year.
-In addition, a new checking account can also offer more functions.
-For example, a free credit card to be able to withdraw cash worldwide free of charge.
+Opening a free Girokonto is a reasonable investment of time.
+In total, it should take you no more than 3-4 hours to sort and organize everything.
+This is offset by annual savings of a hundred euros or more per year.
+In addition, a new Girokonto can also offer more features.
+For example a free credit card to be able to withdraw cash free of charge worldwide.

 Read my checking account reviews!